bitowl/three-instanced-mesh/README.md

 # three-instanced-mesh

+Fork of https://github.com/pailhead/three-instanced-mesh that is updated for three.js r117.

 Higher level abstraction of `THREE.InstancedBufferGeometry` for [three.js](https://github.com/mrdoob/three.js/).
 For a webgl level overview check out [TojiCode](http://blog.tojicode.com/2013/07/webgl-instancing-with.html).
 For a more in depth overview on how this works, [i've written an article more or less on how to build this from scratch](https://medium.com/@pailhead011/instancing-with-three-js-36b4b62bc127).

 ## note